What Is A European River Cruise and Is It Right For You?

 Thinking of taking a cruise & can’t decided: ocean cruise or a river cruise?
 Not sure what is a European river cruise?
 Read this moms personal opinion

-For my birthday in 2012, my husband Blake asked me what I wanted to do.
+For my birthday, my husband Blake asked me what I wanted to do.

-I said “lets go on a one of those Mediterranean cruise aboard those HUGE multi-deck ocean liners.”
+I said, “Let’s go on one of those Mediterranean cruises aboard those HUGE multi-deck ocean liners.”

-Between the nightly on-board live entertainment, swimming pool slides and all you can eat buffets, I knew the kids would have a great time which meant that Blake and I would NOT be dealing with whiny unhappy kids.
+Between the nightly on-board live entertainment, swimming pool slides, , 4-course diners, swimming pool, all-you-can-eat buffets, and daily excursions, I knew the kids would have a great time, which meant that Blake and I would NOT be dealing with unhappy kids.

 In rome: one of our 5 stops on our Mediterranean cruise